wayswang/wayswang.github.io/_pages/publications.md

 Work papers
 ======
-* **王伟**, Ying Li.
+* **Wei Wang**, Ying Li.
 Can Crowdfunding be Used as a Reliable Source of Financing for Early-stage Entrepreneurial Ventures?.
-* **王伟**, Ying Li.
+* **Wei Wang**, Ying Li.
 Enlarge or Narrow the Gap?
 How does China's High-speed Railway Affect Income Inequality in Regions Along the Line.
+* **Wei Wang**, Haiwang Liu.
+The Sentiment Discreteness Effect of Online Reviews’ Disconfirmation: Textual Analytics in MOOCs.